wallarm/product-documentation/include-ja/waf/installation/connect-waf-and-cloud-4.0-only-with-postanalytics.md

     ![!Wallarm node creation][img-create-wallarm-node]
 1. Copy the generated token.
-1. Run the `register-node` script in a system with the filtering node:
+1. Run the `register-node` script on a machine where you install the filtering node:

     === "US Cloud"
         ``` bash